Rotary Youth Leadership Awards (RYLA) is Rotary's leadership training program for young people.

 Started in Queensland, Australia in the 1960s the programme is run all over the world by Rotary Clubs.
 The principle aims of RYLA is to provide an effective learning experience for selected young people who have already shown embrionic leaderdship skills, to encourage leadership of young people by young people and to recognize publicly young people who are rendering service to their communities.

-In District 1180 the RYLA event takes the format of an activity training course for selected young people aged 16-18 at the Arthog Activity centre near Barmouth in North Wales.
-This next course is from Sunday 20 to Friday 25 August 2017.
+In District 1180 the RYLA event takes the format of an activity training course for selected young people aged 16-18 (at the time of the course) at the Arthog Activity centre near Barmouth in North Wales.
+This next course is from Sunday 18 August to Friday 23 August 2019.
 40 places are available

 RYLA gives a fantastic opportunity to young people.
 Anyone interested should contact their local Rotary club in the first instance.